hevprog/DSA_finals/README.md

-## Final Project: An Interactive Simulator for Data Structures and Algorithms Implementation in Python utilizing the ttkbootstrap library for the user interface.
+## Final Project: An Interactive Simulator for Data Structures and Algorithms.

 ## Contributors:
 - Henry V Singzon